 On Saturday, November 24, Lifetime will premiere its new holiday film "The March Sisters at Christmas," a modern retelling of Louisa Mae Alcott’s "Little Women," which stars Julie Marie Berman ("General Hospital") as Jo March, one of four sisters who learn that their mother is planning on selling their family home, Orchard House, due to the family not being able to keep up with the extensive repairs the house needs.
 Sisters Amy (Molly Kunz), Meg (Kaitlin Doubleday) and Beth (Melissa Farman) join Jo in helping restore their family home to its former glory before their mother's deadline to sell (after Christmas of course!) fast approaches.

-In tonight's episode of The CW’s “Gossip Girl," entitled "It Girl, Interrupted” (episode #519), Serena van der Woodsen (Blake Lively) is looking to remove herself from the spotlight as part of the popular entourage known as the Upper East Siders now that she's been tasked as the newest behind-the-scenes *ish maker for the group (aka: Gossip Girl herself).
+In tonight's episode of "Gossip Girl," entitled "It Girl, Interrupted," Serena van der Woodsen (Blake Lively) is looking to remove herself from the spotlight as part of the popular entourage known as the Upper East Siders now that she's been tasked as the newest behind-the-scenes *ish maker for the group (aka: Gossip Girl herself).
 "One Life to Live's" David A. Gregory appears in the episode as Aidan, the boy toy of Diana Payne (guest star Elizabeth Hurley, who returns as the founding editor of the fictional Spectator newspaper).